search ]

 JavaScript Objects for Beginners

-JavaScript is built on a simple paradigm based on objects.
-An object is a collection of properties, where a property is an association between a key and a value.
+JavaScript is built on objects.
+An object is a collection of properties, where each property is a key-value pair.

 How to Create an Object in JavaScript?